 Opening a bottle of wine with a flip-flop may be crafty, but it's also dangerous, and utterly unnecessary when you can get a perfectly good and cheap corkscrew online.
 We explored several options for our wine-opener review, but for ease of use and storage, you can't beat a simple waiter's corkscrew is easy to use and easy to store.
 This version also has a double-hinged lever system, which makes pulling out tough corks a lot easier.
 And, of course, it includes a bottle opener, for all your many bottle needs.

 A Can Opener

 Canned goods have seen generations of college students through many a meal, and we rely on them pretty heavily for a number of our recipes.
 Don't even think about using that knife of yours to pop the top—you'll destroy the blade.
-Get a proper can opener instead, like this one—it's especially cool because it cuts the can in a way that allows you to replace the top as a lid.
+Get a proper can opener instead, like any of the winners from our can opener review.
+It's worth it.

 An Immersion Blender

 Traditional pitcher blenders can be bulky, tedious to clean, and expensive.
 Immersion blenders are the exact opposite.
-This All-Clad hand blender, a winner in our review, can perform almost all the same functions, blending soups and smoothies directly in a pot or jar.
+The All-Clad hand blender, a winner in our review, can perform almost all the same functions, blending soups and smoothies directly in a pot or jar.
 The one thing it can't do is purée ice for frozen margaritas and the like.
 For that, you'll need a more serious blender, like a Vitamix.
 An early graduation gift, perhaps?

 A Water Filter